-In line with best practice principles, approval is sought for the significant accounting policies and the critical judgements to be adopted in the preparation of the Council's 2020/21 Statement of Accounts.
-Members are also asked to note the recent change in the preparation and audit timeline for the Statement of Accounts for 2021/22.
+In line with best practice principles, approval is sought for the significant accounting policies and the critical judgements to be adopted in the preparation of the Council's 2021/22 Statement of Accounts.
+Members are also asked to note the recent consultation and the Council's response.